 Historically, the ancient ports overlooking the Arabian Sea, such as the historic port of Qena, was mentioned in Greek and Latin sources.
 It was said to be the main port of Hadramout kingdom, from which incense and frankincense were transported by road to the Mediterranean countries by caravans and by sea.
 As well as the spices of India and the goods of East Africa were transported to it, and was one of the best ports of the Arabian Peninsula to which the ships were sent to protect them from the southwestern monsoon.(1)

 The current seaport of Mukalla is the only maritime port in Hadramout Governorate overlooking the Arabian Sea.
-The current port has been constructed as a multi-purpose serving commercial, fish and oil products for the governorate and neighboring governorates where it was previously dependent on the hijacker.
-There are no direct berths for ships except a small marina for boats and loaded wooden ships Although the designs of the port have been prepared on ships with a capacity of not more than ten thousand tons, but these weights have not been observed since the establishment of the port due to the urgent need to receive larger ships, where the ships exceeded twenty thousand tons under the condition that the load of the goods is not complete, and taking into account the submersible which is the limit that cannot be exceeded.(4)
+The current port has been constructed as a multi-purpose serving commercial, fish and oil products for the governorate and neighboring governorates where it was previously dependent on the anchorage area.
+There are no direct berths for ships except a small marina for boats and loaded wooden ships Although the designs of the port have been prepared on ships with a capacity of not more than ten thousand tons, but these weights have not been observed since the establishment of the port due to the urgent need to receive larger ships, where the ships exceeded twenty thousand tons under the condition that the load of the goods is not complete, and taking into account the maximum draft that shall not exceed an allowable draft.(4)

 Other ports on the coast of the Arabian Sea, such as the historic port of Khalfut, as well as the historical port of Qashin that played a role in the flourishing trade and economic recovery through linking the international shipping line that runs through the Indian Ocean and the Horn of Africa.
 In addition to the port of Yarub, and the site of Socotra Island, which is located in the heart of the sea road corridor in the Arabian Sea Indian Ocean.